mikhailshilkov/mikhailio-hugo/content/workshop/arm/9-functionapp/index.md

 },
 ```

 The next batch of settings is required to link the Function App to the Storage Account.
-Copy and paste the following settings:
+Copy-and-paste the following settings:

 ``` json
 {